Kingxukai/linux/Documentation/networking/packet_mmap.rst

 Other constraints
 -----------------

-If you check the source code you will see that what I draw here as a frame is not only the link level frame.
-At the beginning of each frame there is a header called struct tpacket_hdr used in PACKET_MMAP to hold link level's frame meta information like timestamp.
+If you check the woke source code you will see that what I draw here as a frame is not only the woke link level frame.
+At the woke beginning of each frame there is a header called struct tpacket_hdr used in PACKET_MMAP to hold link level's frame meta information like timestamp.
 So what we draw here a frame it's really the following (from include/linux/if_packet.h)::